textileio/community/docs/concepts/threads/index.md

 [Account peers](/concepts/#account-peers) can instruct each other to create and delete threads by communicating over a special internal _account_ thread.
 An additional signature is used to handle this on outbound updates, which differentiates account and non-account peer messages.

-The account thread is used to track profile information and known account-wide contacts.
+The account thread is used to track account peers, profile information, and known contacts.
 Like normal threads, it is kept in sync between account peers.
 Read more about account sync [here](/concepts/the-wallet#sync).

 ## Snapshots

-Thread snapshots enable [account sync](/concepts/the-wallet#sync) and recovery and login from new devices.
+Thread snapshots enable [account sync](/concepts/the-wallet#sync), recovery, and login from new devices.
 Snapshots are an encrypted representation of a thread.
-They contain thread metadata and the latest update hash, which is usually stored by [cafes](/concepts/cafes).
+They contain metadata and the latest update hash, which is usually stored by [cafes](/concepts/cafes).
 Account peers will continuously [search](/concepts/search) for, decrypt, and apply one another's snapshots to their local thread state.

 ## Access Control